isc30/ryzen-7000-series-proxmox/README.md

 # Known issues

-- ## When entering via Remote Desktop, the GPU is disabled I'm unsure why this happens, but it seems like right-click + Enable Device makes it work again
+- ## When entering via Remote Desktop, the GPU is disabled I'm unsure why this happens, but it seems like `Device Manager -> right-click -> Enable Device` makes it work again

 - ## In random situations, I still get "error 43" when trying to initialize the GPU in the VM Probably related to the "amd reset issue", that prevents the GPU from binding to a VM after it was used once.
-The only "real" solution for this is to restart the proxmox host after stopping a VM that used the GPU. :sad:
+The only **"real"** solution for this is to restart the proxmox host after stopping a VM that used the GPU. :sad: